 For students preparing for medical, dental, or optometry school, pre-requisites should be completed before taking the required entrance examination (MCAT, DAT, OAT).
 (Note: For pre-dental students, physics is the one exception, which is required for admission but is not on the DAT.)

-Prerequisites should be taken during the regular semesters at URI (not summer and not online).
+Prerequisites should be taken during the regular semesters at AAMU (not summer and not online).

 Many health professional graduate programs require a C or better in pre-requisite courses.
 Successful applicants generally achieve a grade point average of 3.5 and above.